-- Get your smoker going and get the temperature to around 140 F. Smoke at this temp for 5 hours with a heavy smoke to allow the smoke flavor to penetrate the meat as best possible.
+4. Get your smoker going and get the temperature to around 140°F. Smoke at this temp for 5 hours with a heavy smoke to allow the smoke flavor to penetrate the meat as best possible.

-- After smoke phase raise temperature to 180F and smoke @ 1.5 hours per pound.
+5. After smoke phase raise temperature to 180°F and smoke at 1.5 hours per pound.
 Check meat every two or three hours and ensure meat looks juicy.
 If the meat looks like it is getting dry, spray down with a solution of 50/50 filtered water & apple cider vinegar.
 The goal is to keep the meat damp during the entire smoking process as this will allow maximum penetration of the smoke flavor and increase the diameter of the smoke ring we expect from good brisket.

-- 2 hours before the brisket is due to come off, raise temperature to 215 degrees and continue smoking.
+6. 2 hours before the brisket is due to come off, raise temperature to 215°F and continue smoking.

-- 1 hour before brisket is due to come off, wrap brisket with heavy duty foil and ensure the foil creates a seal around the meat.
-The idea of wrapping is to aid in raising the internal temperature of the meat to ensure it reaches optimal temp of 190F.
-If the internal temperature does not get to 190f certain tissues and fibers will not thoroughly break down leaving the meat chewy and unsavory.
-Ensure temperature does not go above 195 / 200 F as this will over cook the meat and have an adverse impact on texture and consistency.
+7. 1 hour before brisket is due to come off, wrap brisket with heavy duty foil and ensure the foil creates a seal around the meat.
+The idea of wrapping is to aid in raising the internal temperature of the meat to ensure it reaches optimal temp of 190°F. If the internal temperature does not get to 190°F certain tissues and fibers will not thoroughly break down leaving the meat chewy and unsavory.
+Ensure temperature does not go above 195°F/ 200°F as this will over cook the meat and have an adverse impact on texture and consistency.

-- Watch a youtube video on how to cut brisket accordingly, dice up, and enjoy!
+9. Watch a YouTube video on how to cut brisket accordingly, dice up, and enjoy!

 Note from Hutch: Essential tip for a good BBQ– Low & Slow